Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

    > In channel (defaults to `general-chat`): `IN <channel-name>`
    > With a timestamp from history (defaults to `date.now`): `AT <timestamp>`

-Besides displaying messages and alerts, the server also needs to respond to `AUTH` and `CONNECT` requests, as well as refuse `SEND` requests from unauthorized clients.
+Besides displaying messages and alerts, the server also needs to respond to `AUTH` requests, as well as refuse `SEND` requests from unauthorized clients.
 This is done using the following verbs:
 - ### ACCEPT: Accepts the request from the client
    > No params
 - ### REFUSE: Refuses the request from the client